Rick Steves' Amsterdam, Bruges & Brussels

 USE-IT has moved to Quai à la Houille/Steenkoolkaai 9B (Metro: Ste.
 Catherine).

 The Museum of Modern Art in the Royal Museums of Fine Arts has closed.
-Much of its collection will be found in the new Fin de Siècle Museum at the same site, which opens in May 2013.
+Much of its collection will be found in the new Fin de Siècle Museum at the same site.